louisjyluo/Pac-Man/README.md

 EventLog logs "removed from the map"

 To get the log to print in the end, press E to save and exit with the log, another way to exit is by pressing f4, which will only exit and print the log without saving.
+Closing the window itself will not execute the print log function and nothing will happen.

 ## Phase 4: Task 3